Skip to content

 Manage Event Templates

-An Alloy event template is used to associate one or more of the individual Crucible applications, including a Player view, Caster directory, and Steamfitter scenario template.
-When an event template is launched, a new event is created.
+An Alloy, you use an event template to associate one or more of the individual Crucible applications, including a Player view, Caster directory, and Steamfitter scenario template.
+A user can launch a new event from the defined event template.

 Only a system admin or a content developer can create or modify event templates in the Alloy administrator user interface.
-System admin and content developer permissions are granted to users in the Player administrator user interface.
+A Player system admin grants System admin and content developer permissions in the Player administrator user interface.

-Once the event template has been created, it can be used to create an Alloy event.
+Once the content developer creates the event template, a user can launch the Alloy event from the template.
 The event is the actual running of a simulation.

 • Clones the Player exercise specified in the event template